s7092910/Quartz/README.md

 ### Include in an existing mod's folder

-To add the mod as part of an existing mod, extract both the XUiComponents.dll and XUiComponentsLoader.dll into the mod's folder.
+To add the mod as part of an existing mod, extract all the files from the XUiComponents folder except for the Modinfo.xml into the mod's folder.
 7 Days to Die will load the XUiComponentsLoader.dll from the mod's folder when the game is started.

-When you bundle up the mod, make sure that the XUiComponents.dll and XUiComponentsLoader.dll are in the mod's folder.
+When you bundle up the mod, make sure that all the files from the XUiComponents folder except for the Modinfo.xml are in the mod's folder.
 Mod users will not need to download any additional files.

 #### If your mod includes its own dll with a class that extends `IModApi`